Gordi42/sweepexp/docs/source/usage/custom_input_arguments.rst

 How to Use Custom Arguments
 ---------------------------
-With SweepExp, you can add custom arguments that apply to the experiment's function alongside the parameters in the grid.
+With sweepexp, you can add custom arguments that apply to the experiment's function alongside the parameters in the grid.
 These custom arguments are added with add_custom_argument() and have a default value (shared across all experiments).
 After adding the custom argument, you can modify its values in the